Stirling vacuum, electronics

-The other pins from the motor unit are still plugged into the old main board, and the vacuum's old brain has no idea anything has change, and the LCD shows no errors.
+The other pins from the motor unit are still plugged into the old main board, and the vacuum's old brain has no idea anything has changed.
+The LCD shows no errors.
 I did say it was stupid.

-Wired like this, the power switches on to the Pi and motors when I switch the main switch on the side.
+Wired like this, the power switches on the motor-controller when I flick the main switch on the side.
 It will also switch on and stay on while the charger is plugged in.

 The old brain's power-monitoring functions are still working, and it will power everything off if the battery gets too low.
 The LCD displays a three-bar battery status so we can see when it's getting low.

-Firstly, the vacuum cleaner's brain must be powered on anytime the Raspberry Pi is running.
+The vacuum cleaner's old brain must be powered on anytime the motor_controller is running.
 This is obviously using a lot of unnecessary battery power, and all it's really doing is displaying the battery status (which I can't see).

 In phase two we'll connect directly to the battery with our own power switch instead.
-During normal operation the vacuums own main board will powered off, and it will only switch on while charging.
-We'll also add an Arduino to monitor the battery so the Pi can shutdown before the vacuum's automatic cutout point.
+During normal operation the vacuum's own main board will be powered off, and it will only switch on while charging.